microcosm/ofxLayerMask/README.md

 ![The simple example](images/example-simple.gif)

 The code follows this simple pattern.
-Just go ahead and draw whatever you like in the layer and the mask.
+Just go ahead and draw whatever you like in the layer and the mask:

 ```
 ofxLayerMask masker;